Zeyu-Li/GitHub_index/min.md

 <li><a href='https://github.com/Zeyu-Li/unity-user-guide'>unity-user-guide</a> - A Unity User Guide that supplements the Unity Documentation, along with some tips and tricks!
 Is a collection of my 2D and 3D notes on Unity 🎮</li>
 <li><a href='https://github.com/Zeyu-Li/Unity-Template-2D'>Unity-Template-2D</a> - A Unity Tutorial for 2D games 🎮!
 Acts as a template for a 2D platformer</li>
 <li><a href='https://github.com/Zeyu-Li/Unity-Template-3D'>Unity-Template-3D</a> - A Unity Tutorial for 3D games 🎮!
 Can act as a 3D template for a platformer</li>
+<li><a href='https://github.com/Zeyu-Li/Unity-Advanced-3D-Tutorial'>Unity-Advanced-3D-Tutorial</a> - An overview of advanced Unity 3D features 🎮!</li>
 <li><a href='https://github.com/Zeyu-Li/Quarantined_Game_Jam'>Quarantined_Game_Jam</a> - Game Jam during Quarantine 😷.
 Play now here: <a href='https://itch.io/embed-upload/2251772?color=fe5e5e' target='_blank' class='url'>https://itch.io/embed-upload/2251772?color=fe5e5e</a></li>
 <li><a href='https://github.com/Zeyu-Li/Clockwork'>Clockwork</a> - during a game jam @ MacEwan from November 8-10, 2019 (48 hours), me and a group of 4 others made a full, working game using Unity (C#) (available @ <a href='https://itch.io/jam/time-to-game-jam-gadec-fall-game-jam/rate/514331'>itch.io</a> or <a href='https://github.com/Zeyu-Li/ClockworkFinished'>link</a>)</li>
 <li><a href='https://github.com/Zeyu-Li/ClockworkFinished'>ClockworkFinished</a> - This is the finished game of Soulwork 🕔; The finished built version of <a href='https://github.com/Zeyu-Li/Clockwork'>Clockwork</a></li>